cvut/javascript/README.md

 **Avoid prototypical inheritance models** unless you have a very good _performance reason_ to justify yourself.

 - Prototypical inheritance boosts puts need for `this` through the roof
-- It's way more verbose than using plain objects
+- It’s way more verbose than using plain objects
 - It causes headaches when creating `new` objects
 - Needs a closure to hide valuable private state of instances
 - Just use plain objects instead